 What is FactMyth.com?

-With the above in mind, the site evolves as people comment and we learn more, and that means what gets rated fact today might be rated myth tomorrow if better information comes along.
+With the above in mind, the site is meant to evolve as people comment and we learn more, and that means what gets rated fact today might be rated myth tomorrow if better information comes along.

-These other true statements can be said about FactMyth.com:
+These other true statements can be said of FactMyth.com:

 - FactMyth.com is a free to use educational tool to promote learning via technology.